ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ---

 ## More Catting Practice
-It puts the flag in some crazy directory, and we aren't allowed to change directories with cd, so no cat flag for this question
+In this challenge, the flag is placed in a deeply nested directory structure.
+Since we cannot use the cd command to navigate to the directory, we must use cat with the complete absolute path to read the flag file.
+This teaches us that absolute paths allow us to access files from anywhere in the filesystem without changing our current directory.

 ### Solutions
 **Flag:** `pwn.college{IC226XLziorjbXNUSpPdMcFkK0Y.QXwITO0wyM3kjNzEzW}`